Special Education Teacher

 Peace Corps Ghana promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.

-• Bachelor of Arts/Bachelor of Science degree in Special Education (general or with emphasis on hearing-impaired)
+• Bachelor of Arts/Bachelor of Science degree in Special Education (general or with emphasis on deaf or hard of hearing)

-• Bachelor of Arts/Bachelor of Science degree in any discipline with state certification in special education (general or with emphasis on hearing-impaired)
+• Bachelor of Arts/Bachelor of Science degree in any discipline with state certification in special education (general or with emphasis on deaf or hard of hearing)

-• Bachelor of Arts/Bachelor of Science degree in Education with experience working with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, or hearing-impaired.
+• Bachelor of Arts/Bachelor of Science degree in Education with experience working with persons with disabilities or who are deaf or hard of hearing.

-• Bachelor of Arts/Bachelor of Science degree in any discipline with experience working in classrooms or residential homes with persons who are learning disabled, developmentally disabled, emotionally handicapped, physically handicapped, multiply handicapped, or hearing-impaired.
+• Bachelor of Arts/Bachelor of Science degree in any discipline with experience working in classrooms or residential homes with persons with disabilities or who are deaf or hard of hearing.

 Required Language Skills